jnoriega232/Microsoft-Sentinel-SIEM/README.md

 </summary>

-| Check your Subscription’s Cost Analysis

-As you work an incident, I would recommend taking notes between each step.

- - Work the incidents being generated within Azure Sentinel, in accordance with the NIST 800-61 Incident Management Lifecycle.
-Make use of the provided Pl.
+- We will now proceed with the incidents being generated in Azure Sentinel, following the NIST 800-61 Incident Management Lifecycle.
+Please utilize the provided Playbook.
+As you handle each incident, it is advisable to take notes after completing each step for documentation purposes.

 - Step 1: Preparation
-(We initiated this already by ingesting all of the logs into Log Analytics Workspace and Sentinel and configuring alert rules)
+(We have already completed this step by ingesting all logs into the Log Analytics Workspace and Sentinel, as well as configuring alert rules.)

 - Step 2: Detection & Analysis (You may have different alerts/incidents)

-Set Severity, Status, Owner
+1. Set Severity, Status, and Owner for the incident.
-View Full Details (New Experience)
+2. View Full Details using the New Experience interface.
-Observe the Activity Log (for history of incident) Observe Entities and Incident Timelines (are they doing anything else?)
+3. Review the Activity Log to understand the incident's history.
+4. Analyze Entities and Incident Timelines to check for any additional suspicious activities.
-“Investigate” the incident and continue trying to determine the scope Inspect the entities and see if there are any related events Determine legitimacy of the incident (True Positive, False Positive, etc.)
+5. "Investigate" the incident to determine its scope.
+6. Inspect the entities involved and search for related events.
+7. Evaluate the legitimacy of the incident (True Positive, False Positive, etc.).
-If True Positive, continue, if False positive, close it out.
+8. If it is a True Positive, continue with the next steps.
+If it is a False Positive, close the incident.

-- Step 3: Containment, Eradication, and Recovery
-Use the simple Incident Response PlayBook
+- Step 3: Containment, Eradication, and Recovery Follow the steps outlined in the simple Incident Response PlayBook to contain, eradicate, and recover from the incident.

-- Step 4: Document Findings/Info and Close out the Incident in Sentinel
+- Step 4: Document Findings/Information and Close the Incident in Sentinel.

-Incident 1 - Brute Force Success (Windows) - Working Incidents and Incident Response
 <details close>

 <div>

 </summary>

+Incident 1 - Brute Force Success (Windows) - Working Incidents and Incident Response

 - Set Severity, Status, Owner